netdata/netdata/src/web/server/README.md

 Most of the time, these errors are due to incompatibilities between your browser's options related to TLS/SSL protocols and Netdata's internal configuration.
 The most common error is `error:00000006:lib(0):func(0):EVP lib`.

-In the near future, Netdata will allow our users to change the internal configuration to avoid similar errors.
+Netdata will soon allow our users to change the internal configuration to avoid such errors.
 Until then, we're recommending only the most common and safe encryption protocols listed above.

 </details>